-- The undersigned Marco Tronchetti Provera, in his capacity as Executive Vice Chairman and Chief Executive Officer, and Francesco Tanzi, in his capacity as Corporate Financial Reporting Manager of Pirelli & C. S.p.A. hereby certify pursuant to, inter alia, Article 154-bis, clauses 3 and 4, of Legislative Decree 58 of February 24, 1998: - . the adequacy in relation to the characteristics of the company and - the effective application of the administrative and accounting procedures for preparation of the separate financial statements, during the period January 1, 2018 - December 31, 2018.
+- 1. The undersigned Marco Tronchetti Provera, in his capacity as Executive Vice Chairman and Chief Executive Officer, and Francesco Tanzi, in his capacity as Corporate Financial Reporting Manager of Pirelli & C. S.p.A. hereby certify pursuant to, inter alia, Article 154-bis, clauses 3 and 4, of Legislative Decree 58 of February 24, 1998: - the adequacy in relation to the characteristics of the company and - the effective application of the administrative and accounting procedures for preparation of the separate financial statements, during the period January 1, 2019 - December 31, 2019.

-- 2. In this regard it should be noted that the adequacy of the administrative and accounting procedures for preparation of the separate financial statements for the year ended December 31, 2018 was determined on the basis of an assessment of the internal control system.
+- 2. In this regard it should be noted that the adequacy of the administrative and accounting procedures for preparation of the separate financial statements for the year ended December 31, 2019 was determined on the basis of an assessment of the internal control system.
 This assessment was based on a specific process defined in accordance with the criteria laid down in the "Internal Control Integrated Framework" guidelines issued by the "Committee of Sponsoring Organizations of the Treadway Commission" (COSO), which is a reference framework generally accepted at the international level. - 3.
-We also certify that: - 3.1 the separate financial statements: - a. were prepared in accordance with the applicable international accounting standards recognised in the European Union under the terms of Regulation (EC) 1606/2002 of the European Parliament and Council, of July 19, 2002; - b. correspond to the information in the account ledgers and books; - c. give a true and fair view of the financial position, the results of operations and cash flows of the reporting entity.
+We also certify that: - 3.1. the separate financial statements: - a. were prepared in accordance with the applicable international accounting standards recognised in the European Union under the terms of Regulation (EC) 1606/2002 of the European Parliament and Council, of July 19, 2002; - b. correspond to the information in the account ledgers and books; - c. give a true and fair view of the assets, liabilities, income, expenses and financial position of the reporting entity and of the Group of companies included in the scope of consolidation.

-3.2 The report on operations includes a reliable analysis of the performance and results of operations, and of the situation of the reporting entity, together with a description of the principal risks and uncertainties to which they are exposed.
+3.2.
+The report on operations includes a reliable analysis of the performance and results of operations, and of the situation of the reporting entity, together with a description of the principal risks and uncertainties to which it is exposed.